theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 - Personal Dashboard on the landing page
 > We have added a few things to the landing page.
 Namely:
 > - Wallet Balance and KT transfer
+>
-> You are now able to view your Knowledge Token balance and also transfer Knowledge tokens to other valid Acoounts.
+> You are now able to view your Knowledge Token balance and also transfer Knowledge tokens to other valid Accounts.
+>
-> - KT Market overview
+- KT Market overview
+>
 > There is a line graph now indicating the value of the Knowledge Tokens over the last 30 days.

 ---